Lesson 33 - Layout engine

 pixijs/layout is also implemented using Yoga.
 Similar implementations include: pixi-flex-layout

-const container = new Container({layout: {
+const container = new Container({

 width: '80%',